From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security

-\item[(ii)] We reformulate the resulting robust program as a finite, possibly non-convex, optimization program~(Theorem~\ref{the:max-min-reform}).
+\item[(ii)] To detect attacks during the transient behavior, we reformulate the resulting robust program as a finite, possibly non-convex, optimization program~(Theorem~\ref{the:max-min-reform}).
 To improve the scalability of the proposed solution, we further propose a linear programming relaxation which is highly tractable for large scale systems~(Corollary~\ref{cor:convex_rel}).
-It is guaranteed that if the optimal value of the relaxed program is positive, the resulting diagnosis filter succeeds to detect all admissible disruptive attack scenarios, which may remain stealthy in the lens of a static detector. \end{itemize} In addition to the above theoretical results, we validate the performance and effectiveness of the proposed diagnosis filter on a multi-area IEEE 39-bus system.
+It is guaranteed that if the optimal value of the relaxed program is positive, the resulting diagnosis filter is able to detect any admissible disruptive attack scenarios, which may remain stealthy through the lens of a static detector.

+\item[(iii)] We further explore the steady-state behavior of the diagnosis filter in the presence of a plausible attack scenario (Lemma~\ref{lem:robust_scheme_nz}).
+In this case, we develop an exact convex reformulation of the resulting robust program.
+As a byproduct, we show that the proposed solution is indeed a Nash equilibrium (saddle point) between the attacker and the residual generator (Theorem~\ref{the:max-min-reform-nz-ne}).
+An interesting implication of such a Nash equilibrium is that the information of the attack signal may not necessarily improve the performance of the diagnosis filter.
+In other words, if the proposed convex optimization fails to have a desirable feasible solution, it then implies that there exists a disruptive stealthy attack where the exact knowledge of the attack signal still does not help design a successful residual generator. \end{itemize}

+In addition to the above theoretical results, we validate the performance and effectiveness of the proposed diagnosis filter on a multi-area IEEE 39-bus system.
 Numerical results illustrate that the diagnosis filter successfully generates a residual ``alert'' in the presence of multivariate attacks that are stealthy in a static viewpoint, even in a noisy environment with imprecise measurements.

 Section~\ref{sec:prob} introduces the problem of power system cyber security, and the challenges posed by multivariate attacks are highlighted.
-Section~\ref{sec:powersys_model} discusses a model instance of power system dynamics under measurement attacks.
+Section~\ref{sec:powersys_model} discusses a model instance of power system dynamics under attacks on measurements.
 Our diagnosis filter design is proposed in Section~\ref{sec:detect} where an optimization framework is introduced, and numerical simulations are reported in Section~\ref{sec:results}.